AP US Government and Politics and Chickens

 Explain how this concentrated campaign activity in those four states impacted voter turnout In the other states.

-At the time of the Constitutional COnvention The Anti-Federalists were afraid of too much power being concentrated in a central national government.
-They preffered that power be centered at the state level.
+At the time of the Constitutional Convention The Anti-Federalists were afraid of too much power being concentrated in a central national government.
+They prefered that power be centered at the state level.
 If an anti-federalist saw this map, after they stopped freaking out about how Big the U.S. had gotten, what claim would they make about this map and the power of states?